Key Driver Analysis

 After you run the analysis, you'll see:

-- Top drivers and a short summary sentence describing what seems to move your outcome
+- Top drivers and summary: A short description of what seems to move your outcome most

-- An importance table: higher scores mean a factor explains more of the differences you see
+- Importance table: Higher scores mean a factor explains more of the differences you see

-- Associations, not strict causation.
+- Results show associations, not strict causation.
 Use as directional guidance.

 - Very small categories can be noisy — consider combining rare groups or filtering.